Student visa

 At a minimum, you must have enough money to pay for:

-• your travel
+- your travel

-• 12 months of your course fees (or pro rata fees, if your course is less than 12 months)
+- 12 months of your course fees (or pro rata fees, if your course is less than 12 months)

-• 12 months of living costs for you and any family members who come with you to Australia (or pro rata fees, if you are staying less than 12 months)
+- 12 months of living costs for you and any family members who come with you to Australia (or pro rata fees, if you are staying less than 12 months)

-• school fees for any school-age children who accompany you (or pro rata fees, if the child will be at school for less than 12 months).
+- school fees for any school-age children who accompany you (or pro rata fees, if the child will be at school for less than 12 months).

 The declared living costs required for your visa application represent the minimum amount necessary for visa purposes.
 However, actual living expenses can differ significantly across different regions of Australia and may surpass the visa requirement.
-We strongly advise you to conduct thorough research on the specific area where you plan to reside, taking into account the local cost of living.
+Thus, we strongly advise you to conduct thorough research on the specific area where you plan to reside, taking into account the local cost of living.

 It’s not advisable to rely solely on employment to sustain yourself or your family during your time in Australia.
-The Study Australia website, maintained by the Australian Government, offers valuable information on various accommodation options and includes a cost of living calculator to help you estimate additional expenses beyond the visa application requirement.
+Moreover, the Study Australia website, maintained by the Australian Government, offers valuable information on various accommodation options and includes a cost of living calculator to help you estimate additional expenses beyond the visa application requirement.

 As part of your visa application, it is crucial to demonstrate that you are a Genuine Student (GS) coming into Australia and that your intention is to return to your home country after completing your studies.